rhythm-games-tampere/rhythm-games-tampere.github.io/yhdistys.md

 layout: page
 permalink: /yhdistys/
 ---
 Tampereen Rytmipelaajat ry is a Finnish non-profit association.
 If you're interested in our mission, you can join our official [Discord server](https://discord.com/invite/DvfRy8ebh9) to talk with us!
-Or come play at our [arcade](https://tarry.fi/arcade) 👀 (open in January)
+Or come play at our [arcade](https://tarry.fi/arcade) 👀 (opens in January 2026)

 As per Finnish association law, to join Tarry, you must accept its rules and pay the yearly membership fee.